Geordin Hill-Lewis

 Geordin Gwyn Hill-Lewis (born 31 December 1986) is a South African politician who is the Mayor of Cape Town.
-A member of the Democratic Alliance, he was elected mayor in November 2021.
+A member of the Democratic Alliance (DA), he was elected mayor in November 2021.

-Hill-Lewis attended Edgemead High School, obtained an Honours degree in Politics, Philosophy and Economics from UCT, and a Masters in Finance specialising in Economic Policy from London University.
+Hill-Lewis attended Edgemead High School, obtained an Honours degree in Politics, Philosophy and Economics from UCT, and a Masters in Finance specialising in Economic Policy from the University of London.

 Hill-Lewis served in the National Assembly of South Africa for more than a decade from August 2011 until November 2021.
 He held multiple positions in the DA's Shadow Cabinet in the National Assembly.

 He served as the Shadow Deputy Minister of Public Service from August 2011 to February 2012, as the Shadow Deputy Minister of Trade and Industry from February 2012 to June 2014, as the Shadow Minister of Trade and Industry between June 2014 and June 2017, and as the Shadow Minister of Finance from June 2019 until he resigned to become mayor in November 2021.

+In November 2023, Hill-Lewis was elected unopposed as the DA deputy provincial leader in the Western Cape.

 Early life and education

 Hill-Lewis was born in Plettenberg Bay.
 His family moved to Cape Town when he was a young boy.
 He was raised by a single mother, who is a nurse.
-He attended Edgemead High School and holds a Bachelor of Commerce degree as well as an honours degree in politics, philosophy and economics from the University of Cape Town.
+He attended Edgemead High School and holds a Bachelor of Commerce degree with an honours degree in politics, philosophy and economics from the University of Cape Town.
 From the University of London, he obtained a master's degree in economic policy.